ThePrez/Manzan/docs/install.md

 Building Manzan is easy for IBM i and we provide makefiles to simplify the entire process.

+## Which Java to use
+Use a Java version provided by IBM, which is at least version 8.
+When running the `java -version` command, the output should contain the string `IBM Semeru Runtime Certified Edition`.
+Otherwise, Manzan may not function properly.

 ## Install from GitHub release

 To install from a github release, simply perform the following steps:
 1. Download the latest binary release from [the releases page](https://github.com/ThePrez/Manzan/releases)
-1. If you didn't download to IBM i directly, transfer the `.jar` file to IBM i using technique of your choice
+2. If you didn't download to IBM i directly, transfer the `.jar` file to IBM i using technique of your choice
-1. Run `java -jar <name of jar file>`
+3. Run `java -jar <name of jar file>`

 For instance, to install version `0.0.6`, the steps from an IBM i (using open source `wget`) would look like:
 ```bash